 As part of a move to ban foreign donations to political parties, the Government has flagged that it also intends to ban overseas funding to other organisations.
-The impact of this wider push may mean that registered charities are prevented from accepting international philanthropy.
+The impact of this wider push may mean that registered charities are prevented from accepting overseas philanthropy.

-Following the 2016 election, the Joint Standing Committee on Electoral Matters (JSCEM) conducted an "Inquiry into and report on all aspects of the conduct of the 2016 Federal Election and matters related thereto".2 The Government members of the committee recommended a series of measures to ban foreign donations for third party activity that is not normally deemed to be "political" under the current disclosure regime.
-The recommendations included activity undertaken by groups that are registered charities and have Deductible Gift Recipient status.3
+Following the 2016 election, the Joint Standing Committee on Electoral Matters (JSCEM) conducted an "Inquiry into and report on all aspects of the conduct of the 2016 Federal Election and matters related thereto".2 The Government members of the committee recommended a series of measures to ban foreign donations for third party activity that is not normally deemed to be "political" under the current disclosure regime, including activity undertaken by groups that are registered charities and have Deductible Gift Recipient status.
+The two key recommendations were: